dapper91/pydantic-xml/docs/source/pages/misc.rst

        </ns0:company>

    That document is still correct but some parsers require namespace declaration kept untouched.
-To avoid that use ``lxml`` a as serializer backed since it doesn't have that kind of problem.
+To avoid that use ``lxml`` as a serialization backed since it doesn't have that kind of problem.
+   See :ref:`lxml installation <pages/installation:optional dependencies>`.

 Computed entities